xenondevs/Docs/docs/nova/addon/getting-started.md

 ### BuildTools

-While you don't necessarily need to access NMS while making an addon, we still recommend installing a mojang-mapped spigot version.
+While you don't necessarily need to access NMS while making an addon, installing a mojang-mapped spigot version is still required.
 If you're not familiar with BuildTools you can read [this guide](https://www.spigotmc.org/wiki/buildtools/).
 After downloading BuildTools, run the following command:

 ```bash